 New Team Kickoffs — One and Two Day Options

-This workshop is designed to kickoff new project and enterprise-wide teams to jump start their problem solving and innovation.
+This workshop is designed to kick off new project and enterprise-wide teams to jump start their problem solving and innovation.

-Many teams are doomed to struggle because they don’t fully understand the problem they are to solve, their end goal, the resources they can call upon, their key milestones, the roles among the members of the team, how to effectively rise and resolve conflict, and how to make decisions.
+Many teams are doomed to struggle because they don’t fully understand the problem they are to solve, their end goal, the resources they can call upon, their key milestones, the roles among the members of the team, how to effectively raise and resolve conflict, and how to make decisions.

 In this workshop, the team leader and team members will learn: